Molecular Plant Pathology

 Authors should address their covering letter to the Editor-in Chief.
 The Editor-in Chief will then choose a Senior Editor closest to the field of interest to handle the review process.
 Alternatively, authors can nominate a Senior Editor in which case the covering letter should be addressed to them.
 However, the Editor-in-Chief reserves the right not to use the suggested Senior Editor.

 Authors are requested to submit their manuscript text and figures as individual files.
+No artwork should be incorporated into the text files.

 Figures should be uploaded individually as high resolution JPEG (.jpg), TIFF (.tif), or EPS (.eps) files.